-A student who expects to complete all requirements for an advanced degree in a given semester must be advanced to candidacy for that degree prior to the first day of the semester in which the degree will be conferred.
+Students must be advanced to candidacy prior to degree conferral.
+A student who expects to complete all requirements for an advanced degree in a given semester must be advanced to candidacy for that degree according to the deadlines outlined in the Graduate Division dates and deadlines website (https://graduatedivision.ucmerced.edu/current-students/calendar-and-deadlines).